by Tengku Razaleigh Hamzah*

 The distinguishing feature of this policy is privatization of public ownership of utilities essential for public good, such as water, power, public transport, health and other services irrespective of whether they were efficient and must necessarily be owned by the State.
 In order to assist the neo-liberal economic policy, it also encouraged low taxation, mobility of labour to keep wages low, unrestrained mobility of finance, and the rise of the stock market as a means of financialization of profit and capital to facilitate its mobility and accumulation.

-It was within that new dominant ideology of neo-liberalism that the incumbent power realized that this new approach to economy opened up opportunities for those who had power and those whom they wanted to favour.
+that this new approach to economy opened up opportunities for those who had power and those whom they wanted to favour.
 There was an understanding that in order to benefit from that new economic system, political power needed selective businessmen who would work together for their mutual benefit.
 The benefit to the nation was merely incidental and necessary to continue the new status quo that they were building.
 Eventually, by this relationship, political power became a means to business and accumulation of wealth as a practice of those in politics and business; in other words, those in politics sought out business and businessmen sought out politicians who would work with them.

 This new feature came into existence gradually and had its peak in about the 90's.
 The character of capitalism changed and the values of some Malaysians also changed.
 By privatizing the public ownership of what is economically called “public good,” the values that went with public good changed to private profit accumulation of wealth and greed.
 The nature of public responsibility also changed.